 MY WAY OF WORKING

-As a Relationship & Family Specialist, I work with:
+As a Systemic Relationship and Family Specialist, I work with:

 - Family Groups

 This explores how individuals operate within the many 'systems' they have in their lives e.g. couple relationships, families, friends, work groups etc. We do not live in a vacuum, we are relational beings and every relationship we have may impact us either positivity or negativity, and is ever changing.

 I integrate a range of therapeutic approaches to enable you to reach conclusions about your own life and find your voice.
 Every individual I see is valued unconditionally, as each will have their own individual story and perception which has played a major role.